assemblee-virtuelle/semapps/website/docs/middleware/dataset.md

 ---
-title: Fuseki Admin
+title: Dataset
 ---

-This service allows you to do various operations with a Jena Fuseki instance, by calling its API.
+This service allows you to manage datasets in a Jena Fuseki instance, through its API.

 ## Features